bashcashew/bashcashew/README.md

 ## Hi there 👋

+**$${\color{red}UPDATE:}$$** Main focus is on private work at the moment, finished works will be incrementally updated in the respective repositories.
+Updates to these are not considered for now, but will be in future instances.
+Thank you :D
+* List of finished include: all PDF codes, PS5 controller, sorting algortihms, LLM TTS UI + terminal, Bash-based splash screen

+* List of not included: Cyperpunk CLI (not in a robust place atm., ambitions to integrate a database an interactive selection-and-viewer tool inside the CLI), and USB logger and port entry tool (Not enough time to fine tune, prevent data-loss and corruption; will push at a later date)

+---
 ### Here is a list of things that I am working on, but not exclussively. ;)
 * Uploading a 🗣️local LLM-and-realistic-TTS Models for use in the Terminal
 * Uploading a 🎮PS5-to-PC script that allows full integration of a controller into the PC environment, including controller rumble.